Weichwerke-Heidrich-Software/bomnipotent_doc/content/legal-stuff/010_oss-licenses.en.md

 robots = "noindex"
 +++

 BOMnipotent is based on numerous open source software projects.
-Several of these are licensesd under terms requiring that the full license text be listed in the documentation.
+Several (though not all) of these are licensesd under terms requiring that the full license text be listed in the documentation.
 This page serves to fulfil that promise.

 {{< expand title="Apache License 2.0" expanded="false" expanded="false" >}}
 <iframe src="https://spdx.org/licenses/Apache-2.0.html" style="width: 100%; height: 80vh; border: none;"></iframe>